-When I went to visit friends, actually they are more than friends, they are really my second family.
+When I went to visit friends, back in Canada, actually they are more than friends, they are really my second family.
 I was given a box of old recipes that my friend’s mother had.

 I decided to fill the centres with my Creamy Italian Pastry Cream and it was the perfect combination.

-I actually was going to freeze these cookies too, like I do with the Christmas Cookies I make in the couple of months before Christmas.
+I actually was going to freeze these cookies too, like I do with the Christmas Cookies I always make in the couple of months before Christmas.
 But they were such a big hit they were gone in a day.

 My mother used to make a Thumbprint Cookie, but she would fill them with Jam, which I was not that crazy about.
 I liked the cookie part but the Jam didn’t thrill me.